Community Impact

 The H & R Block Foundation responds to community needs by awarding grants that help area nonprofits achieve greater results.
 By supporting programmatic efforts, capacity building, and capital projects, the Foundation helps organizations accomplish one or more of the following:

-Since its inception, The H & R Block Foundation has helped advance the quality of life for those in need by providing approximately $80 million in grants to various charitable organizations.
+Since its inception, The H & R Block Foundation has helped advance the quality of life for those in need by providing over $81 million in grants to various charitable organizations.

 Grant Opportunity FAQ and How To Apply